An Inertial Newton Algorithm for Deep Learning: Experiments

-\item We train a DNN for classification using the three most common image data sets (MNIST, CIFAR10, CIFAR100) \citep{lecun1998gradient,krizhevsky2009learning}.
+\begin{itemize} \labelitemi{--} \item We train a DNN for classification using the three most common image data sets (MNIST, CIFAR-10, CIFAR-100) \citep{lecun1998gradient,krizhevsky2009learning}.
 These data sets are composed of $60,000$ small images associated with a label (numbers, objects, animals, etc.).
 We split the data sets into $50,000$ images for training and $10,000$ for testing. \item Regarding the network, we use a slightly modified version of the popular Network in Network (NiN) \citep{lin2013network}.
 It is a reasonably large convolutional network with $P\sim10^6$ parameters to optimize.
 We use ReLU activation functions. \item The dissimilarity measure $l$ that is used in the empirical loss $\J$ given by \eqref{eq::loss} is set to the cross-entropy.
-The loss $\J$ is optimised with respect to $\theta$ (the weights of the DNN) on the training data.
+The loss function $\J$ is optimized with respect to $\theta$ (the weights of the DNN) on the training data.
 The classification accuracy of the trained DNN is measured using the test data of $10,000$ images.
-Measuring the accuracy boils down to counting how many of the $10,000$ were correctly classified (in percentage). \item Based on the results of Section \ref{sec::HPmeaning}, we run INDIAN for four different values of $(\alpha,\beta)$: Given an initialisation of the weights $\theta_0$, we initialize $\psi_0$ such that the initial velocity is in the direction of $-\nabla \J(\theta_0)$.
-More precisely, we use $ \psi_0 = (1-\alpha\beta)\theta_0 -(\beta^2-\beta)\nabla \J(\theta_0)$. \item We compare our algorithm INDIAN with the classical SGD algorithm and the popular ADAGRAD \citep{duchi2011adaptive} and ADAM\citep{kingma2014adam} algorithms.
+Measuring the accuracy boils down to counting how many of the $10,000$ were correctly classified (in percentage). \item Based on the results of Section \ref{sec::HPmeaning}, we run INNA for four different values of $(\alpha,\beta)$: Given an initialization of the weights $\theta_0$, we initialize $\psi_0$ such that the initial velocity is in the direction of $-\nabla \J(\theta_0)$.
+More precisely, we use $ \psi_0 = (1-\alpha\beta)\theta_0 -(\beta^2-\beta)\nabla \J(\theta_0)$. \item We compare our algorithm INNA with the classical SGD algorithm and the popular ADAGRAD \citep{duchi2011adaptive} and ADAM \citep{kingma2014adam} algorithms.
 At each iteration $k$, we compute the approximation of $\partial \J(\theta)$ on a subset $\mb_k\subset\left\{1,\ldots,50,000\right\}$ of size $32$.
 The algorithms are initialized with the same random weights (drawn from a normal distribution).
-Five random initializations are considered for each experiment. \item Regarding the selection of step sizes, ADAGRAD and ADAM both use an adaptive procedure based on past gradients, see \cite{duchi2011adaptive,kingma2014adam}.
-For the other two algorithms (INDIAN and SGD), we use the classical step size schedule $\gamma_k=\frac{\gamma_0}{\sqrt{k+1}}$, which meets Assumption~\ref{ass:mainAssumption}.
-For all four algorithms, choosing the right initial step length $\gamma_0$ is often critical in terms of efficiency. \new{We choose this $\gamma_0$ using a grid-search: for each algorithm we select the initial step size that most decreases the training error $\J$ after fifteen epochs (one epoch consisting in a complete pass over the data).
-The test data is not used to chose the initial step size nor other hyper-parameters.} Note that we could use more flexible step size schedules but chose a standard schedule for simplicity.
+Five random initializations are considered for each experiment. \item Regarding the selection of step-sizes, ADAGRAD and ADAM both use an adaptive procedure based on past gradients, see \cite{duchi2011adaptive,kingma2014adam}.
+For the other two algorithms (INNA and SGD), we use the classical step-size schedule $\gamma_k=\frac{\gamma_0}{\sqrt{k+1}}$, which meets Assumption~\ref{ass:mainAssumption}.
+For all four algorithms, choosing the right initial step length $\gamma_0$ is often critical in terms of efficiency. \new{We choose this $\gamma_0$ using a grid-search: for each algorithm we select the initial step-size that most decreases the training error $\J$ after fifteen epochs (one epoch consisting in a complete pass over the data).
+The test data is not used to choose the initial step-size nor other hyper-parameters.} Note that we could use more flexible step-size schedules but chose a standard schedule for simplicity.
 Other decay schemes are considered in Figure~\ref{fig::decay}.